-Three Months Ended August 31, 2006 Compared to Three Months Ended August 31, 2005
+Three Months Ended August 31, 2007 Compared to Three Months Ended August 31, 2006

-Computations of percentage change period over period are based upon the truncated numbers presented herein.
+Computations of percentage change period over period are based upon our results, as rounded and presented herein.

 Revenue.
-Revenue increased \$15.5 million, or 10.4%, to \$165.1 million for the three months ended August 31, 2006 from \$149.6 million for the three months ended August 31, 2005.
-The continued expansion of our scope of services and improved overall demand for our services triggered the increase in revenue, resulting in more billable hours for our associates and an improvement in rate per hour.
+Revenue increased \$29.0 million, or 17.6%, to \$194.1 million for the three months ended August 31, 2007 from \$165.1 million for the three months ended August 31, 2006.
+The continued expansion of our scope of services and improved overall demand for our services resulted in more billable hours for our associates and an improvement in our average bill rate per hour, which triggered the increase in revenue.
 We believe our business expanded due in part to increasing market awareness of our ability to provide services.
-In particular, finance and accounting services increased significantly in the current quarter compared to the prior year quarter.
-We believe one of the reasons for the increase in these types of engagements is new projects from existing clients who had engaged us to provide services during their initial phase of compliance with Sarbanes.
-To a lesser extent, all of our other service lines experienced growth in the first quarter of fiscal 2007 compared to fiscal 2006's first quarter (except for the RAS service line).
-Though we believe we have improved the awareness of our service offerings with clients and prospective clients because of assistance we have provided during the first two years of compliance with Sarbanes, there can be no assurance that there will be continuing demand for Sarbanes or related internal accounting control services.
+All service lines experienced growth in the first quarter of fiscal 2008 compared to fiscal 2007's first quarter (except for the RAS service line).
+We believe one of the reasons for the increase in these types of engagements is that existing clients who had engaged us to provide services during their initial phase of compliance with Sarbanes began to engage us for new projects.
+Though we believe we have improved the awareness of our service offerings with clients and prospective clients in part because of assistance we have provided during the initial years of compliance with Sarbanes, there can be no assurance that there will be continuing demand for Sarbanes or related internal accounting control services

-Average bill rates improved by 5.3% compared to the prior year average bill rate.
-The increase in revenue is also reflective of the increase in the number of associates on assignment from 2,630 at the end of the first quarter of fiscal 2006 to 2,883 at the end of the first quarter of fiscal 2007.
-We operated 81 and 68 offices in the first quarters of fiscal 2007 and fiscal 2006, respectively.
+Average bill rates improved by 6.2% compared to the prior year average bill rate.
+The increase in revenue was also driven by the increase in the number of associates on assignment from 2,883 at the end of the first quarter of fiscal 2007 to 3,206 at the end of the first quarter of fiscal 2008.
+We operated 87 and 81 offices in the first three months of fiscal 2008 and fiscal 2007, respectively.
 Our clients do not sign long-term contracts with us.
 Therefore, our future revenue or operating results cannot be reliably predicted from previous quarters or from extrapolation of past results.

-Revenue for the domestic United States offices improved 10.0% or \$11.7 million from \$116.5 million for the three months ended August 31, 2005 to \$128.2 million for the three months ended August 31, 2006.
-Revenue for the Dutch practice improved 4.0% or \$600,000, from \$15.1 million for the three months ended August 31, 2005 to \$15.7 million for the three months ended August 31, 2006.
-The other international offices' revenue grew 17.8% or \$3.2 million, from \$18.0 million for the three months ended August 31, 2005 to \$21.2 million for the three months ended August 31, 2006.
-The increase in revenue for the international practices was partially caused by changes in the values of the U.S. dollar relative to the currencies in our international operations.
-On a constant currency basis, revenue in the international practices would have been approximately \$1.1 million less in the current quarter of fiscal 2007 compared to the first quarter of fiscal 2006.
+Revenue for the United States ("U.S.") offices improved 13.7% or \$17.6 million from \$128.2 million for the three months ended August 31, 2006 to \$145.8 million for the three months ended August 31, 2007.
+Revenue for the Dutch practice improved 5.1% or \$800,000, from \$15.7 million for the three months ended August 31, 2006 to \$16.5 million for the three months ended August 31, 2007.
+The other international offices' revenue grew 50.0% or \$10.6 million, from \$21.2 million for the three months ended August 31, 2006 to \$31.8 million for the three months ended August 31, 2007.
+Revenue growth in the international practices was approximately \$2.5 million more in the first quarter of fiscal 2008 compared to fiscal 2007's first quarter than would have been the case using local currencies, due to the weakening of the U.S. dollar against international currencies.